 NBA Playoffs: Nuggets' Nikola Jokic Speaks After Loss to Suns

-Nikola Jokic and the Nuggets lost to the Suns in Game 1.
+Nikola Jokic and the Denver Nuggets lost Game 2 to the Suns in Phoenix.

-Nikola Jokic and the Denver Nuggets got crushed by the Phoenix Suns 122-107 in Game 1 of their second-round series on Monday night.
+Nikola Jokic found out he was MVP of the NBA on Wednesday, but on Thursday, his Denver Nuggets got crushed by the Phoenix Suns 123-98.

+Jokic spoke to reporters after he had 24 points and 13 rebounds in the loss.

+"They have really talented players, so if you make mistakes, they're going to punish you; they have a really good team," Jokic said post-game

 The full presser can be watched here.